melonjs/melonjs.org/src/pages/tutorial/index.md

 # melonJS: Hacking a Platformer Game

-This tutorial will teach you how to hack a pre-made platformer game (a platformer game is a side-scrolling game like mario) to add your own custom assets and code in.
-It's sometimes easier to take something apart even if putting it back together seems challenging.
+This tutorial will show you how to hack a pre-made platformer game (a platformer game is a side-scrolling game like mario) to add your own custom assets and code in.
+Taking it apart will help you learn how to make 2D games that run in the web browser using melonJS.

 This tutorial has four parts: